Mic92/valauncher/README.md

 Simple application launcher written in Vala
 -------------------------------------------

-Supports some kind of autocompletion and command history.
+It even supports some kind of autocompletion and command history.

 ### Dependecies: